AR banner

 (1) 2nd Lt.
 Mikels was captured after parachuting into the camp of an SS Infantry unit.
 Here he met a WO1.
 Griffin ‘Griff’ James Young R85855 RCAF, a Spitfire pilot who was also shot down on the same day.
 They were interrogated and then held in a farmhouse where they met with a S/Sgt.
 Norman E. Thielan 14057011 US AAF, whose B-26B had been shot down on the 13th August.

-The three were moved back from the advancing Allied front lines in a car until they arrived at a temporary PoW prison camp located SE of Rouen, France.
-The camp housed a large number of black South African nationals, French Colonial Arabs and Turks who were being used as slave labour.
-Also held at the camp were:
+The three were moved back from the advancing front lines by car until they arrived at the temporary PoW camp at Les Hogues, located SE of Rouen, France.

 Flt Lt.
 Denis Clark 119758 RAFVR, a Mustang pilot who had been shot down on the 20th August 1944;